 The Manchester Debating Union is dedicated to offering accessible training to all university students based in Manchester.
 Our workshops will both cover the fundamentals of debating and public speaking, as well as offer a more tailored look into becoming a competitive university debater.

-We also aim for our training sessions to inclusive to all.
+We also aim for our training sessions to be inclusive for all.
 For more information, read our inclusions commitment.

 Frequently asked questions (FAQ’s)